EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Users-changing-personnel.md

 For those who aren't as comfortable with json files, there is a script in the `scripts` folder that can guide you through the process.

-## IMPORTANT

-Before running the script, if you are **adding** a person you will need to place the profile picture of the person to the `assets/images/profile_pictures/` directory.
-If you do not do this, the script will throw an error.

-The file name must be in the form:
-`firstnamelastname.fileextension` or a different error will return.

-For example:

-`samfletcher.jpg`
-`eilishannon.png`

-This might seem annoying, but I am not clever enough to figure out a robust way of finding profile pictures unless they are in a specific format.
-I could add a bunch of string manipulation to find the image, but this will needlessly add complexity to the code and could still end up not working in certain edge cases.

 ## Using the designated script

 In order to run this script, you will need python3 installed on your machine.